vijaygill/wg-ui-plus/devenv.md

 When merging into the `develop` branch, we shall squash merge; the `feature/` branch can happily have all the messy commits you want, but when merged, a nice clean message can be provided.

-The `main` branch is for relese versions.
+The `main` branch is for release versions.
 In theory, these builds are perfectly stable and gone through testing.
 Merging into `main` will only be done from `develop`, then a GitHub release created to stamp a new version.
-Each versionn on `main` will have it's Docker image pushed to a repo, along with the 'latest' tagged updated to... well, the latest build.
+Each version on `main` will have it's Docker image pushed to a repo, along with the 'latest' tagged updated to... well, the latest build.